WWM-EMRAN/DIHC_FeatureManager/README.md

 # DIHC_FeatureManager

-## Project Name: DIHC_FeatureManager
+## About the project
 Contributor: Emran Ali

-Involvement: Deakin- Innovation in Healthcare (DIHC)

 Email: emran.ali@research.deakin.edu.au

-Thanks to: DIHC Team

-## What does it do?
+Involvement: Deakin University- Innovation in Healthcare (DIHC) (GitHub: https://github.com/Innovation-in-Healthcare)

+## Description
+This library was initially developed for personal and team's research application targetting signal processing and signal data.

+#### Target tasks
 Feature engineering and other feature management related tasks.

 This library provides a variety of functionalities starting from feature extraction,